nloyfer/wgbs_tools/docs/view.md

                         region.
 Only relevant if "region", "sites" or "bed_file" flags are given.
   --strip               pat: Remove trailing dots (from beginning/end of
                         reads).
-Not supported with awk_engine --inflate             unq: add CpG-Index column to the output --awk_engine          pat: use awk engine instead of python.
-Its saves RAM when dealing with large regions.
   -@ THREADS, --threads THREADS
-                        Number of threads to use (default:
-                        multiprocessing.cpu_count)
-  --min_len MIN_LEN     Pat: Display only reads covering at least MIN_LEN CpG
+                        Number of threads to use (default: all available CPUs) --min_len MIN_LEN     pat: Display only reads covering at least MIN_LEN CpG sites [1]
-                        sites [1]
-  --print_region        pat: Prints region before reads

 ```

 ### random access (-r, -s flags)